 In addition to the provision of services, supportive management practices are required to ensure the quality of those services (Table 3.3.3b).
 This includes recent pre- or inservice training of providers and regular supervisory visits to service providers.
-For example, a study of public and private physicians in Barbados found that some (especially those who graduated in or before 1984) had not received recent training in HIV and AIDS care and support.
-Of the 18 facilities, 7 facilities had at least half of the interviewed providers of TB, malaria, or STI services receiving pre- or in-service training related to one of these topics during the past 3 years (Table 3.3.3b).
-One more facility reported having at least half of the interviewed providers of TB, malaria or STI services personally supervised at least once during the past 3 months (8 of 18).
-In countries with some human resource constraints for HIV and AIDS services and possible lack of consistent funding, this could be an area to look at scaling-up from a regional perspective.
+A study of public and private physicians in Barbados found that some (especially those who graduated in or before 1984) had not received recent training in HIV and AIDS care and support.42 In 5 of the 12 facilities, at least half of the interviewed providers of TB, malaria, or STI services in St. Lucia had received pre- or in-service training during the past 3 years (Table 3.3.3b).
+The same number of facilities (5 of 12) reported having at least half of the interviewed providers of TB, malaria or STI services personally supervised at least once during the past 3 months.
+In countries with some human resource constraints for HIV and AIDS services and possible lack of consistent funding, this could be an area to look at scaling up from a regional perspective.